ghani35/Experimental-Robotics-Project-1/README.md

 `rosrun smach_viewer smach_viewer.py`
 # 4. A small video showing the relevent parts of the running code
 https://user-images.githubusercontent.com/91313196/198888618-3acce94f-d051-485e-9753-c39f3e8622dd.mp4

+This video shows how the state machine behaves when we have an event.
+* phase1: The state machine is in the state `FILLING_MAP`, the user enter the last individual `D1` and telling the state machine taht the map is fully loaded.
+* phase2: State machine goes to `MOVING_IN_CORRIDORS`, then the battery is low and the state machine goes to `CHARGING`. after charging it goes back to `MOVING_IN_CORRIDORS`.
+* phase3: The room R1 becomes urgent, the SM goes to `VISITING_URGENT`. then goig back to `MOVING_IN_CORRIDORS` For more detail, watch the video.
 # 5. Working hypothesis and environement
 In this project there are many assumptions made on the environement in order to make the project simpler, the assumptions are explained bellow
 1. The movement of the robot is not performed in real world, so if we make a simulation we will not see the robot moving.
 The movements is performed only on the level of onotology.
 A movement is defined by changing the location of the robot by `isIn`, and updating the time `now`.